Civic technology: Citizen-led initiatives

 U-Report, a mobile platform introduced by UNICEF Uganda in 2011, is an initiative that runs large scale polls with Ugandan youth on a wide range of issues, ranging from safety to access to education to inflation to early marriage.
 The goal of the initiative was to have Ugandan youth play a role in civic engagement within the context of local issues.
 U-Report is still active (as of April 2018), with over 240,000 users across Uganda.
 Support for the initiative primarily came from the aid of the government, NGO's, youth organizations, faith based organizations, and private companies.
 Users sign up for the program for free by sending a text on their phone, then every week "U-Reporters" answer a question regarding a public issue.
 Poll results are published in public media outlets such as newspapers, radio, etc. UNICEF takes these responses and provides members of parliament (MP's) a weekly review of these results, acting as a bridge between government and Ugandan youth.

-Civic technology in Asia
+Asia

 Taiwan

 Taiwan is highly ranked internationally for its technological innovations including open data, digital inclusivity, and widespread internet participation.

 As of 2019, approximately 87% of Taiwan's citizens over 12 years old had connectivity to the internet.
 The widespread use of internet has facilitated online political participation by giving citizens a platform to express their political opinions.
 Through the internet, Taiwanese citizens can directly contact political figures through online channels and publicly voice their political beliefs.
 New innovations have continued to be made in Taiwan that foster more political participation.
 The online platform called "Join," for example, was created in 2015 to give Taiwanese citizens a way to discuss, review, and propose governmental policy.
 Overall, the development of the internet and the emergence of new technologies in Taiwan has shown to increase political participation among its citizens.